The Ultimate B2B SaaS Marketing Guide

-Pricing might not be a part of marketing team’s daily tasks, but it is a huge factor that effects all the departments of a SaaS.
+Pricing might not be a part of the marketing team’s daily tasks, but it is a huge factor that affects all the departments of a SaaS.

 If your pricing is higher than your prospects are willing to pay, then you should change your prices, your target audience, or your product.

-Profitwell’s Pricing Guide: Profitwell is one of the most well-known revenue tracking tools in SaaS market.
+Profitwell’s Pricing Guide: Profitwell is one of the most well-known revenues tracking tools in the SaaS market.
 Bonus: If you are trying to decide between Profitwell and Chartmogul, check out this comparison article.